CalabreseLab/seekr/README.md

 #### seekr_graph

-We can treat the results of `seekr_pearson` as an [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix), and use it to find communities of transcripts with the [Louvain algorithm](https://arxiv.org/abs/0803.0476).
+We can treat the results of `seekr_pearson` as an [adjacency matrix](https://en.wikipedia.org/wiki/Adjacency_matrix), and use it to find communities of transcripts with the [Louvain algorithm](https://arxiv.org/abs/0803.0476) or the [Leiden algorithm](https://arxiv.org/abs/1810.08473).

-The default setting accept a single csv file.
+The default setting accept a csv file and a threshold value.
 This csv file should be the product of seekr_pearson, or some other adjacency matrix.
+The threshold is the value below which edges are removed from the graph.
 A [gml](https://gephi.org/users/supported-graph-formats/gml-format/) file contain the graph and communities will be produced.

 ```
-    $ seekr_graph example_vs_self.csv -g example.gml
+    $ seekr_graph example_vs_self.csv .13 -g example.gml
 ```

 Numpy files are also valid input:

 ```
-    $ seekr_graph example_vs_self.npy -g graph.gml
+    $ seekr_graph example_vs_self.npy .13 -g graph.gml
 ```

 GML files are plain text, so you can view them if you want.